 Jakson Spires was born April 12th 1951 in Raleigh, North Carolina and rose to fame as one of the founding member of pioneering southern rock band Blackfoot.
 They began in 1972 as contemporaries of Lynyrd Skynyrd and found success with albums like “Strikes” and “Flying High”.

-Talented songwriter Spires composed majority of songs for Blackfoot, including their biggest hits “Highway Song” and “Gimmie, Gimmie, Gimmie”.
-After Blackfoot disbanded in 1984, he was driving force behind Southern Rock Allstars, group he co-founded with ex- Molly Hatchet guitarist Dave Hlubek and former Rossington Band member Jay Johnson.
+Talented songwriter Spires composed the majority of the songs for Blackfoot, including their biggest hits “Highway Song” and “Gimmie, Gimmie, Gimmie”.
+After Blackfoot disbanded in 1984, he was the driving force behind Southern Rock Allstars, a group he co-founded with ex- Molly Hatchet guitarist Dave Hlubek and former Rossington Collins Band member Jay Johnson.

-Hughie Thomasson made southern rock history not only with one, but two different bands: His career with The Outlaws started in 1960’s and remarkably expanded to five different decades.
-Thomasson took a little break with The Outlaws and performed with Lynyrd Skynyrd between 1995 and 2005 before returning to his roots…
+Hughie Thomasson made southern rock history not only with one, but two different bands: His career with The Outlaws started in the 1960’s and remarkably expanded to five different decades.
+Thomasson took a 10 year break from The Outlaws during which he performed with Lynyrd Skynyrd between 1995 and 2005, before returning to his roots…

 Between 1975 and 1999 Hughie Thomasson, known as “Flame” by friends and fans, went on to record 13 albums with The Outlaws and four studio albums with Lynyrd Skynyrd, helping them to reach new level of success by co-writing many of their songs between 1995 and 2005.

-Second to none guitar playing skill and his amazing singing voice were the most essential factors on the success of The Outlaws.
-Hughie Thomassons unique guitar sound was created with the use of Fender Stratocaster and every now and then, a Fender Telecaster.
+Second to none guitar playing skills and his amazing singing voice were the most essential factors of the success of The Outlaws.
+Hughie Thomassons unique guitar sound was created with the use of a Fender Stratocaster and every now and then, a Fender Telecaster.
 Hughie wrote some of The Outlaws greatest hits like, “Green Grass and High Tides”, “Hurry Sundown” and “There Goes another Love Song”.

 The original members of The Outlaws, Hughie Thomasson, David Dix, Monte Yoho and Henry Paul made a come back in April 2005.
-In addition to the group was Dave Robbins on keyboards, Randy Threet on bass Chris Anderson on guitar.
+In addition the group had contracted Dave Robbins on keyboards, Randy Threet on bass and Chris Anderson on guitar.
 The Outlaws put on their last show with Hughie only a day before his untimely death, at the Tropicana Hotel and Casino in Nevada.
-Hughie Thomasson passed away while in his sleep in his home in Florida on September 9, 2007.
+Hughie Thomasson passed away while in his sleep at his home in Florida on September 9, 2007.

-But his memory will live on, there is an unreleased album Hughie Thomasson finished shortly before his death, called “Once an Outlaw”, which hasn’t been scheduled to release yet.
+But his memory will live on, even beyond the unreleased album Hughie Thomasson finished shortly before his death, called “Once an Outlaw”.
+Hugh Edward Thomasson, Jr. August 13, 1952 – September 9, 2007.

 George McCorkle was one of the founding members of The Marshall Tucker Band.
 He wrote their biggest hit “Fire In The Mountain”, which helped Marshall Tucker Band rise into one of the most successful southern rock groups of the 70’s.